AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-4.md

 <!--- MC-42764-->

-*  {{ site.data.var.ee }} no longer includes an error message in the shipment details email when a shipment comment is added from Admin and the **Notify Customer** checkbox is activated.
+*  Adobe Commerce no longer includes an error message in the shipment details email when a shipment comment is added from Admin and the **Notify Customer** checkbox is activated.
 Previously, shipping confirmation emails included this message: `We're sorry, an error has occurred while generating this content`.

 <!--- MC-42486-->